- Acute Medicine

 - Wash your hands thoroughly and often with soap and water.
 Alcohol hand sanitisers don’t kill Norovirus

-- Use bleach-based household cleaners to disinfect household surfaces and commonly used objects and remember to include touchpoints such as light switches, remote controls, and when cleaning toilets, include the flush mechanism
+- Use bleach-based household cleaners to disinfect hard household surfaces and commonly used objects and remember to include touchpoints such as light switches, remote controls, and when cleaning toilets, include the flush mechanism

 - Don’t cook or prepare meals for other people